Howard Hawks: Early life and background

-He was then sent to Phillips Exeter Academy in New Hampshire from 1913 to 1914; his family's wealth may have influenced his acceptance to the elite private school.
+He was sent to Phillips Exeter Academy in New Hampshire from 1913 to 1914; his family's wealth may have influenced his acceptance to the elite private school.
 Even though he was 17, he was admitted as a lower middleclassman, the equivalent of a sophomore.
 While in New England, Hawks often attended the theaters in nearby Boston.
 In 1914, Hawks returned to Glendora and graduated from Pasadena High School that year.
-Skilled in tennis, by eighteen years old, Hawks won the United States Junior Tennis Championship.
+Skilled in tennis, at 18 Hawks won the United States Junior Tennis Championship.
 That same year, Hawks was accepted to Cornell University in Ithaca, New York, where he majored in mechanical engineering and was a member of Delta Kappa Epsilon.
 His college friend Ray S. Ashbury remembered Hawks spending more of his time playing craps and drinking alcohol than studying, although Hawks was also known to be a voracious reader of popular American and English novels in college.

 While working in the film industry during his 1916 summer vacation, Hawks made an unsuccessful attempt to transfer to Stanford University.
 He returned to Cornell that September, leaving in April 1917 to join the Army when the United States entered World War I. He served as a lieutenant in the Aviation Section, U.S. Signal Corps.
-During World War I, he taught aviators to fly and he used these experiences as influence for future aviation films such as The Dawn Patrol (1930).
+During World War I, he taught aviators to fly, and these experiences influenced future aviation films like The Dawn Patrol (1930).
 Like many college students who joined the armed services during the war, he received a degree in absentia in 1918.
-Before Hawks was called for active duty, he returned to Hollywood and by the end of April 1917 was working on a Cecil B. DeMille film.
+Before Hawks was called for active duty, he returned to Hollywood and, by the end of April 1917, was working on a Cecil B. DeMille film.